nraecobb/drmellman_copy/2) Program Benefits.md

 You will understand what your body is communicating from an exact craving, when or if they do occur, and pattern out your Dietary Progression with the coordinating white blood cells end organ systems that apply to those specific foods, working and not working, to reveal a pattern of immunology, only revealed from your Dietary Progressions Program.
 You won't be tormented by cravings because you're actually satisfied from the correct foods you're eating.
 Finally, you have a scientific reason particular to your system.

-If you do start to experience cravings, our integrated application demonstrates they come from your most neurological receptive male and female organs through neuro-chemical communication.
+If you do start to experience cravings, our integrated application demonstrates they come from your most neurological receptive male and female organs through neurochemical communication.
 This being said, and supported in research, we acknowledge that your cravings need to be satisfied from challenge foods to be proven for compatibility within your Dietary Playbook's diagnostic section.
 That's taking the guilt out of the craving.
 Now you're able to enjoy the food that satisfies the craving as a healthy association because you understand why and where the craving is coming from!
 That's *Food Freedom*™!